iwalz/blog/introduction.md

 The registry is obviously connected to my kubernetes cluster, to power the application deployment.
 Since I'm running K8s > 1.3, the first choice was to go with [Deployments](http://kubernetes.io/docs/user-guide/deployments/) "for general purposes".
 My manifests for kubernetes live in a git repository and are automatically deployed with a systemd-unit at cluster startup time.

+## Monitoring and logging
+For such a flexible and self-managing environment, monitoring and logging is one of the most important topics.
+But e.g. implementing a full blown [ELK] with a good sizing and failover setup is quiete expensive in AWS.
+That's why I'm using [Logz.io] - it's relativly cheap and comes with a powerful setup per default.
+It has also some great AWS goodies - and they're not only exposing a dashboard, but pretty much all the components of the ELK stack.

+For infrastructure monitoring, I decided to give google's [stackdriver] a chance.
+It was great for the beginning, easy to setup - but only limited to data, that can be queried via the CloudWatch API.
+I haven't tried the custom metrics so far, but not even being able to see the memory usage right away is a bit less than what I expected (memory usage isn't a default metric from CloudWatch).

+For Container monitoring, I use [heapster].
+Straight forward, easy to integrate into k8s, just works.

 ## The Blog architecture
 I'm gonna write about my blog architecture?
 Really?
 Don't blame me about it, I'm also tired of the "regular ideas" of running a blog/cms (and I wanted to have a lightweight but powerful reference implementation) - so you can expect something that's worth writing about ;-)